-More than quarter of a million pound confiscation order for Gloucester couple
+More than quarter of a million pounds confiscated from couple

 Main article content